AWS History and Timeline regarding Amazon EventBridge - Overview, Functions, Features, Summary of Updates, and Introduction

 On the other hand, custom events allow users to insert their own fields and data into the common field structure of the event to generate an event.

-There are many AWS service events supported by Amazon EventBridge, so please refer to the following link for more details.
+There are many AWS service events supported by Amazon EventBridge, so please refer to the following links for more details.

 Event Patterns